The Daffodil Perspective

 Inspiring the future: The Daffodil Perspective believes in a gender balanced future.
 Every week the show features a complete 50/50 gender split of composers, with as close as possible to equal airtime.
 The Daffodil Perspective is a solution based organisation.
 It’s not complaining about the lack of women in concert programmes or new release lists and leaving it there, it’s highlighting the need for change in a positive way and most importantly offering gender balanced solutions that already exist.

 The Daffodil Perspective is produced and presented by Elizabeth de Brito.
 Elizabeth studied piano and clarinet for 10 years, performing with many prestigious organisations including National Youth Wind Ensemble of Great Britain and studying at Junior Guildhall School of Music.
 In all this time exclusively playing music by white men.
 Life took her away from focusing on classical music for a decade and in the meantime discovering a passion for music radio.
 In 2018 Elizabeth discovered that there were hundreds of women who had written classical music over the centuries Elizabeth has since gone back to her classical roots and made it her mission to promote gender equality in classical music.
-Check out her weekly show on Mixcloud.
-You can listen to a selection of her shows on the player below.
+Listen to her weekly show on Mixcloud.